virginiah894/pizza-casa/README.md

  Delani studio website.

 ## Brief description of website.
-This is a portfolio website for Delani studio.The website has a brief description about us with our services and a portfolio of work we have done in the past.
+This is a website for Pizza casa,a leading piza cafe in Nairobi.This website is aimed at serving our online clientelle and provide different options.

 ## List of contributors
 Virginiah Periah github:virginiah@894